Vietnam is a fantastic country to visit, but there are things you should know before visiting.

 And be careful with your change

-Do watch for shortchanging, but also make sure you get used to the currency (it gets confusing quickly with all those zeros and distinguishing between 10,000, 100,000, and 1,000,000 notes that are all similarly coloured!).
-Apparently, a common scam that occurs is the money switch where you give someone a bigger bill and they claim they gave you a smaller one, it can happen quite commonly with the 500,000 and the 20,000 (they are both blue).
+Do watch for shortchanging.
+Also make sure you get used to the currency.
+It gets confusing quickly with all those zeros and distinguishing between 10,000, 100,000, and 1,000,000 notes that are all similarly coloured!
+One common scam that occurs is the money switch.
+You give someone a bigger bill and they claim you gave them a smaller one.
+It can happen quite commonly with the 500,000 and the 20,000 (they are both blue).

 Know what visa you will need

-This one was easy for us, we were there exactly 15 days so we still qualified for a short stay visa which just required a stamp at customs for Brits.
-If you are planning to stay longer, you’ll need to get one before you go.
+This one was easy for us.
+We travelled the country exactly 15 days, so we still qualified for a short stay visa.
+A short stay visa just requires a stamp at customs for Brits.
+If you are planning to stay longer, you’ll need to get a visa before you go.
 Brits can find more info here.
 Make sure to check the individual requirements for your citizenship.